DarinJeff/Smart-Trolley/README.md

 # Smart Trolley

-An android mobile application connects to HC-05 modules using Bluetooth and displayed the transmitted sensor data graphically using a radar map.
+An android mobile application connects to HC-05 modules using Bluetooth and displays the transmitted sensor data graphically using a radar map.